querkmachine/beeps.website/src/blog/2025-04-17-transphobia-is-sexism.md

 Maybe that level of critical thinking is too much to ask from people who haven't realised they just fought for transgender men to be in their spaces instead.

 {% figure caption="Transmasc fashion models Arthur Macnair, Ethan DeNadai and Tai Hattingh.
 (Nicked from Lydia Garnett/Attitude.)" %}
-{% responsiveImage "./src/images/trans-men-masc-fashion-brand.jpg", "Black and white photo of three topless men.
+{% image "/images/trans-men-masc-fashion-brand.jpg", "Black and white photo of three topless men.
 The leftmost model has a closely shaved head and a mustache, nose and ear piercings, and a number of tattoos on his face and torso.
 The central model has medium length curly hair and a beard, ear piercings and a couple of tattos.
 The right model has a shaved head, a goatee, a number of torso tattoos and some elaborate over-ear hoop piercings." %}
 {% endfigure %}

 Unless... it was never about 'biological women' in the first place?